Medical Laboratory Technology

 • MLTS major field courses can be repeated a maximum of one time.

-• All general education courses must be completed prior to starting MLT major field courses.
+• All general education courses must be completed before starting MLT major field courses.

-• All MLT major field courses must be completed prior to entering MLTS 2290 and MLTS 2291
+• All MLT major field courses must be completed before entering MLTS 2290 and MLTS 2291

 Courses